Title: Composer, Organist, and Organ Manufacturer

 Death Date: December 15, 1871

 Plot Location: Section 47, Lot 22

 John C.B.
 Standbridge was born in England and emigrated with his family to the United States as a child, settling in Philadelphia.
 He graduated with a degree in medicine from the University of Pennsylvania in 1824.
 In January of 1828 he married Eleanora Gowing and five children were born to them: Eleanor (1829), John (1833), Fanny (1835), Henry (1837), and George (1842).
-Medicine may have launched his early career but it wasn’t long before music, not medicine, became his passion and he began to be compensated for playing it.
+Medicine may have launched his early career but it wasn’t long before music became his passion and he began to be compensated for playing it.

 John was hired as an organist for various prestigious churches in Philadelphia.
 After accepting the organist position at Old Christ Church, he devoted himself solely to music.
 He studied, taught and composed music, mostly hymns.
 In 1840 he began building organs, eventually building a factory in the 2200 block of Chestnut Street to accommodate the large number of orders he received.

 Still, in the 1850 census he listed his occupation as music teacher.
 Sons John and George eventually joined him in the organ business and through the years the Standbridge name earned a reputation for excellence.
 John was considered a perfectionist, not allowing an instrument to leave his shop if it did not meet his standards.